iamse-blog/wic1-workshop/010-access-requests.md

 ### Configure an Access Request Team.

 Teams are an Access Requests grouping mechanism.
-Workflows must be assigned to a Team, and Teams can be used to scope who can run a workflow or participate in it.
+Use teams to organize users into logical groups within Access Requests.
+An Access Request Workflow must be assigned to a Team, and Teams can be used to scope who can run a workflow or participate in it.

 **Note:** An Access Request Workflow is specific to Identity Governance and is not an Okta Workflow.